-- (iii) if the farm is within a catchment identified in Schedule X, adverse effects on water quality are reduced (when compared to existing activities). - (b) Habitat management: activities in waterways, natural wetlands and their margins are managed so that in-stream and riparian habitat values are not diminished, and where practicable are improved; - [10] If relevant to farming operations, the following objectives will also be met: - (a) Intensive Winter Grazing and Pasture-Based Wintering: ensure the particular risks of these activities are managed effectively, grazing of critical source areas and setbacks are avoided; and the extent and duration of exposed soils is minimised; - (b) Collected agricultural effluent management: manage the discharge of collected agricultural effluent in accordance with industry best industry practice to ensure the adverse effects of contaminants on water quality do not increase and are minimised; - (c) Irrigation system designs and installation: ensure that all new irrigation systems and significant upgrades meet industry best practice; standards - (d) Irrigation management: ensure efficient on-farm water use that
+- infiltration of sediment/nutrients; and sediment trap(s) established where critical source areas are cultivated; - (iii) if the farm is within a degraded catchment identified in Schedule X, adverse effects on water quality are reduced (when compared to previous baseline contaminant losses existing discharges). - (b) Habitat management: activities in waterways (including modified watercourses),4 natural wetlands and their margins are managed so that in-stream and riparian habitat values are not diminished, and where practicable are improved; - [10] If relevant to farming operations, the following objectives will also be met: - (a) Intensive Winter Grazing and Pasture-Based Wintering: ensure the particular risks of these activities are managed effectively, grazing of critical source areas and setbacks are avoided; and the extent and duration of exposed soils is minimised; - (b) Collected agricultural effluent management: manage the discharge of collected agricultural effluent in accordance with industry best practice to ensure the adverse effects of contaminants on water quality do not increase and are minimised; - (c) Irrigation system designs and installation: ensure that all new irrigation systems and application infrastructure significant upgrades meet industry best practice; - (d) Irrigation management: ensure efficient on-farm water use that meets erop plant demands, including through upgrading existing systems to meet industry best practice, standards, and ensuring that water and contaminant losses to water bodies do not increase and are minimised.